 Specific: Each milestone you assign to a project should be specific.
 That means when you look at the milestone, you should know exactly what is going to be required to do it.
-Milestone that aren’t specific can be vague and confusing and therefore often remain un done.
+Milestones that aren’t specific can be vague and confusing and therefore often remain undone.
 If you can’t figure it out, then can your team?

 Measurable: Is this milestone measurable?
-Milestones can be measurable because they’re either complete/checked for example on a to do list or in a system where a date is added to confirm a date is complete or incomplete (unchecked).
+Milestones can be measurable because they’re either complete or checked.
+For example, on a to-do list or in a system where a date is added to confirm a milestone is complete or incomplete (unchecked).
 By looking at the to-do checklist or system, you can quickly track the progress of your project.

 Attainable: is this Milestone actually achievable?
 This is an important question to ask.
-If your milestone is too big or too complicated or will take too long the it will never be completed.
+If your milestone is too big or too complicated or will take too long then it will never be completed.
 Try breaking your milestones down into attainable chunks.
-If the finish line is too far away to see many runners won’t finish the race.
+If the finish line is too far away to see, many runners won’t finish the race.

 Timely: Make sure your milestones have a timetable for when things are due.
-Without these mini deadline’s tasks will not be completed.
+Without these, many deadline tasks will not be completed.

-Small: Similar to what we discussed in attainable.
-But when setting these milestones think about making them small enough to finish in a couple of days.
+Small: Similar to as we discussed in attainable, but when setting these milestones think about making them small enough to finish in a couple of days.
 This helps the team remain focused and prevents procrastination.

 Assignable: Each milestone should be able to be assigned to a specific individual.
-Have you ever heard the saying too many cooks?
-Apply this when setting your milestones.
-Having one focused person who remains “in charge” of the milestones will ensure it runs smoothly and is completed on time.
+Have you ever heard the saying too many cooks spoil the broth?
+Apply this principle when setting your milestones.
+Having one focused person who remains ‘in charge’ of the milestones will ensure it runs smoothly and is completed on time.

-Progressive: Milestones should follow a linear path.
-Meaning once you have completed one you should then be able to start the next.
-Once a milestone is completed or ticked off it should be completed fully and there the team can fully focus on the next one.
+Progressive: Milestones should follow a linear path, meaning once you have completed one you should then be able to start the next.
+A milestone should be completed fully and ticked off so that the team can fully focus on the next one.

 So, we have discussed how to positively set effective milestones and hopefully this has made it all seem clearer.
-One point I would like to add here is remember milestones aren’t set in stone sometimes they need to be changed to meet the changing needs of the projects.
+One point I would like to add here is: remember milestones aren’t set in stone.
+Sometimes they need to be changed to meet the changing needs of the projects.
 This isn’t a bad thing and sometimes it’s good to take a step back and re- evaluate our milestones to see if they are meeting the above traits and meeting the needs of our projects.
-Finally remember milestone are meant to alleviate stress and not cause it!